Maahi10001/GSOC_REPORT/file.md

 - Implemented New Firebase Emulator Suite.
 - Created seperate components.
 - Created the stories for the components.
-- Developed new pages.
 - Learned Firebase, Storybook,Cypress Testing.
+- Initialized and Developed new pages for the UI.
+- Integrated the new UI with the existing backend.

 # What Left:-
-- Firebase Integration for some new components
+- Firebase Integration for some new UI components